Sunlight filters through the understory of a hardwood forest during autumn as the leaves are changing colors

 Prior Coursework

-Graduate Work from Other Institutions
+Graduate Credits Earned at Other Institutions

-With thesis committee and program chair approval, students are allowed to count up to 15 credits of graduate coursework from other institutions.
+With thesis committee and program chair approval, students are allowed to transfer up to 15 credits of graduate coursework from other institutions.
 Students must have at least three UW-Madison credits in each of the three breadth categories, and at least six UW-Madison credits in the individual program focus category (not including Research credits).
-Coursework completed five or more years prior to admission to the master’s degree is not allowed to satisfy graduate degree or graduate coursework requirements.
+Coursework completed ten or more years prior to admission to the master’s degree is not allowed to satisfy graduate degree or graduate coursework requirements.

 Probation

-This program follows the Graduate School's Probation policy.
+Refer to the Graduate School: Probation policy.

 1. Good standing (progressing according to standards; any funding guarantee remains in place).